Table tennis players keep an eye on the Olympics after 15 years - ExBulletin

 As planned, they leave for Nanning for a month.
 It is expected that on May 3, the entire team will go to Thailand to attend the Olympic table tennis qualifying tournaments in Asia.

 Vit Nam has not participated in any Olympic qualifications for years.
-Their last appearance at the Olympics was in 2008, with only Kin representing Quc in the men's singles.
+Their last appearance at the Olympics was in 2008, with only Kin Quc representing them in the men's singles.

 Last year the team did not participate in the event in Thailand due to the finances and poor ability of the athletes.